Skip to main content

 • “The game got boring, and the plot mechanics annoyed me.”

-• “It's a pretty generic, simple city builder with no real commitments to what it's actually going for, and occasionally just throws in strangely contextually specific buildings like farm landlords, tenant farmers, and Catholic suburbs without having any mechanics or population dynamics that actually make those details important.”
+• “It's a pretty generic, simple city builder with no real commitment to what it's actually going for, and occasionally just throws in strangely contextually specific buildings like farm landlords, tenant farmers, and Catholic suburbs without having any mechanics or population dynamics that actually make those details important.”

 • music